1-817-616-3296 (English) / 1-888-281-8150 (Spanish) info@tdsfluid.com www.tdsfluid.com

 Lower initial price but may result in higher long-term maintenance and replacement expenses.

-What Is an OEM Gorman Rupp Seal?
+What Is an OEM Gorman Rupp Mechanical Seal?

 An OEM Gorman Rupp mechanical seal is specifically engineered for Gorman-Rupp pumps, ensuring: